eclipse/packages/charts/hono/README.md

 It is possible to enable AMQP _and_ Kafka based messaging at the same time (command line parameters of the deployment would be `--set messagingNetworkTypes[0]=amqp --set messagingNetworkTypes[1]=kafka`).
-Each tenant in Hono can then be [configured](https://www.eclipse.org/hono/docs/admin-guide/hono-kafka-client-configuration/#configure-for-kafka-based-messaging) to use Kafka _or_ AMQP for messaging.
+Each tenant in Hono can then be [configured](https://www.eclipse.org/hono/docs/admin-guide/hono-kafka-client-configuration/#configure-for-kafka-based-messaging) separately to use either Kafka _or_ AMQP for messaging.

-The following command provides a quickstart for Kafka based messaging (ensure `minikube tunnel` is running when using Minikube):
+The following command provides a quick start for Kafka based messaging (ensure `minikube tunnel` is running when using Minikube):

 ```bash
 helm install --dependency-update -n hono --set messagingNetworkTypes[0]=kafka --set kafkaMessagingClusterExample.enabled=true --set amqpMessagingNetworkExample.enabled=false eclipse-hono eclipse-iot/hono